 Relocating to a new duty location, whether it be stateside or in a foreign country, can seem like a daunting task.
-Army Community Service is here to assist you and make your transition from one location to the next as simple as possible.
-Our Relocation Readiness Program (RRP) covers a variety of services to assist you during the relocation process and will continue doing so even after arriving at your new duty location.
+Army Community Service (ACS) is here to assist you and make your transition from one location to the next as simple as possible.
+Our Relocation Readiness Program (RRP) covers a variety of services to assist you during the relocation process, and will continue doing so even after arriving.

 Having an assigned sponsor for incoming personnel and their families is crucial for a successful relocation.
 Sponsors are the hub for important information and being properly trained to sponsor others is an important responsibility.
 To ensure each assigned sponsor is fully prepared for their role, RRP offers sponsorship training twice each month at a set time and location.
 Additional trainings are available upon request.
 Spousal sponsorship is training is also available by request.

-Another important service provided by RRP is the Lending Closet, which provides basic household goods for people who have either shipped their household goods to their next PCS location or for those who are waiting to receive their shipment at their new duty location.
-These goods include basic kitchenware such as plates, glasses, silverware, pots, pans, etc. Appliances such as coffee pots, microwaves, toasters and irons are available as well.
-For families with young children, there are strollers, highchairs, pack and plays, and other items available to ensure no family member has to do without.
-The Lending Closet is available to all active duty service members and their families, DOD civilians, and contractors.
-To access the lending closet, simply check in with the front desk at ACS and provide a copy of PCS orders.
+Another important service provided by RRP is the Lending Closet which provides basic household goods for people who have either shipped their household goods to their next PCS location or for those who are waiting to receive their shipment at their new duty location.
+These goods include basic kitchenware such as; plates, glasses, silverware, pots, pans, etc. Appliances such as coffee pots, microwaves, toasters and irons are available as well.
+For families with young children there are strollers, high chairs, pack and plays and other items available to ensure no member of the family has to do without.
+The Lending Closet is available to all Active Duty Service Members and their families as well as DOD Civilians and contractors.
+To access the lending closet, simply check in when you arrive with the front desk at ACS, Bldg.
+2915 on Panzer Kaserne, and provide a copy of PCS orders.
 Items may be borrowed for up to 60 days.

-ACS is committed to making the relocation process as smooth as possible for all incoming and outgoing personnel and during your time here in Stuttgart.
+Army Community Service is committed to making the relocation process as smooth as possible for all personnel in Stuttgart!